cs544-wisc/s23/p7/README.md

 pip3 install google-cloud-bigquery google-cloud-bigquery-storage pyarrow tqdm ipywidgets pandas matplotlib db-dtypes
 ```

-You'll also need to give your VM permission to access BigQuery and Google
+You'll also need to give your VM permission to access BigQuery and
-Drive.
-You can do so by running the following and following the
+Google Drive.
+You can do so by pasting the following into the
-directions:
+terminal on your VM and following the directions:

 ```
 gcloud auth application-default login --scopes=openid,https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/drive.readonly